Limoncello. Learn how to make homemade Italian Limoncello (lemon flavored liqueur) with just 4 simple ingredients.

 Limoncello!
-The luxuriously lemony drink!
-It just screams spring & summertime to me!
+The luxuriously lemon digestivo!
+It just screams spring and summertime to me.
 There’s nothing like it.
-I love everything about it, it’s vibrant color, it’s sweet citrus smell, it’s smooth as Casanova flavor.
-But then again, I love all things lemon!
+I love everything about it.
+It’s vibrant color, it’s sweet citrus smell, it’s smooth as Casanova flavor.
+But then again, I love all things lemon.
+It may look like sunshine and sweetness but pucker up princesses (and princes) this one packs a punch.

 - 1 liter pure grain alcohol (Everclear)